proptest-rs/proptest/proptest/test-persistence-location/README.md

-This directory contains two independent cargo worspaces, one which is a traditional single-crate workspace and another which is a multi-crate workspace (with only one crate, but what matters is the directory layout).
+This directory contains two independent cargo workspaces, one which is a traditional single-crate workspace and another which is a multi-crate workspace (with only one crate, but what matters is the directory layout).